Woman dies after being hit by vehicle in south St. Louis County

 ST. LOUIS COUNTY — A woman was fatally struck by a vehicle Friday in south St. Louis County.

-The woman, 46, has not been identified by police, who say she was hit when she got out of her own vehicle.
+Jennifer "Jen" Marr, 46, was hit when she got out of her own SUV, possibly to fix her tailgate or cargo in the back.
 She was pronounced dead at the scene, police said.
+Marr lived nearby in the 6600 block of Towne Woods Drive.

-A man driving the vehicle that struck her was admitted to the hospital with minor injuries.
+A man driving the sedan that struck her was admitted to the hospital with minor injuries.

 The crash happened just after 8 a.m. near Telegraph Road and Greymonte Estates Drive in unincorporated south St. Louis County.

-Three children inside the woman's vehicle, ages 10-15, were taken to the hospital as a precaution.
+Her three children, ages 10-15, were inside the SUV and taken to a hospital as a precaution.
 Police said they did not suffer injuries.